wikiakai/datacakra-app/README.md

 # Front End Test - Malakhi Dwiki

-> This project was made for recruitment test in Synapsis.id
+> This project was made for recruitment test in Datacakra

 > Live Demo https://datacakra-app-wikiakai.vercel.app/ :)